Inception-framework/debugger/README.md

 * A bitstream to configure the PL (optional).
 * A software application executable in ELF format.

 The BootROM code loads the FSBL in the On-Chip RAM (OCR) of the Zynq core and jumps into the FSBL.
 So, technically speaking, the FSBL is not the **first** boot loader, as its name says, but the second.
 The real first boot loader is the BootROM code.
 Anyway, the FSBL, in turn, performs several initializations, extracts the bitstream from the boot image and uses it to configures the PL.
 Then, it loads the software application from the boot image, installs it in memory and jumps into it.
-In our case, this software application is U-Boot, that we use as a Second Stage Boot Loader (or shall we write **third**?) to load the Linux kernel, the device tree blob and the root file system before jumping into the kernel.
+In our case, this software application is U-Boot, that we use as a Second Stage Boot Loader (or shall we write **third**?) to load the [Linux kernel](#GlossaryLinuxKernel), the [device tree](#GlossaryDeviceTree) blob and the root [file system](#GlossaryFileSystem) before jumping into the [kernel](#GlossaryLinuxKernel).

 #### <a name="GlossaryGdbServer"></a>gdb server

-A gdb server is a tiny application TBC
-We could also have added the complete gdb to our root file system, instead of the tiny gdb server, and thus debugged our applications directly on the Zybo board.
-But the complete gdb is a rather large application and the size of our initramfs - memory limited - root file system would have been increased by a significant amount.
+A gdb server is a tiny application that runs on the same target as the application to debug.
+It communicates with a full gdb running on a remote host, either through a serial link or a network interface.
+The remote gdb sends commands to the gdb server that executes them locally and sends back their outputs to the remote gdb.
+This setting allows to debug an application running on the target, from a remote host, without running the complete gdb on the target.
+We could also have added the complete gdb to our root [file system](#GlossaryFileSystem), instead of the tiny gdb server, and thus debugged our applications directly on the Zybo board.
+But the complete gdb is a rather large application and the size of our [initramfs](#GlossaryInitramfs) - memory limited - root [file system](#GlossaryFileSystem) would have been increased by a significant amount.

 #### <a name="GlossaryInitramfs"></a>initramfs root file system

-An initramfs root file system is loaded entirely in RAM at boot time, while the more classical root file system of your host probably resides on a Hard Disk Drive (HDD).
+An initramfs root [file system](#GlossaryFileSystem) is loaded entirely in RAM at boot time, while the more classical root [file system](#GlossaryFileSystem) of your host probably resides on a Hard Disk Drive (HDD).
 With initramfs, a portion of the available memory is presented and used just like if it was mass storage.
-This portion is initialized at boot time from a binary file, the root file system image, stored on the boot medium (the MicroSD card in our case).
+This portion is initialized at boot time from a binary file, the root [file system](#GlossaryFileSystem) image, stored on the boot medium (the MicroSD card in our case).
 The good point with initramfs is that it is ultra-fast because memory accesses are much faster than accesses to HDDs.
 The drawbacks are that it is not persistent across reboot (it is restored to its original state every time you boot) and that its size is limited by the available memory (512 MB on the Zybo - and even less because we need some working memory too - compared to the multi-GB capacity of the HDD of your host).

 #### <a name="GlossaryLinuxKernel"></a>Linux kernel

-The Linux kernel is a key component of our software stack, even if it is not sufficient and would not be very useful without our root file system and all the software applications in it.
+The Linux kernel is a key component of our software stack, even if it is not sufficient and would not be very useful without our root [file system](#GlossaryFileSystem) and all the software applications in it.
 The kernel and its software device drivers are responsible for the management of our small Zybo computer.
 They control the sharing of all resources (memory, peripherals...) among the different software applications and serve as intermediates between the software and the hardware, hiding most of the low level details.
 They also offer the same (software) interface, independently of the underlying hardware: thanks to the kernel and its device drivers we will access the various features of our Zybo exactly as we would do on another type of computer.
 This is what is called _hardware abstraction_ in computer science.

 #### <a name="GlossaryTerminalEmulator"></a>Terminal emulator

 A terminal emulator (e.g. picocom) is a software application that runs on the host and behaves like the hardware terminals that were used in the old days to communicate with computers across a serial link.
-It is attached to a character device that works a bit like a file in which one can read and write characters.
-When we type characters on our keyboard, the terminal emulator writes them to the character device and the software device driver associated to the character device sends them to the board through the USB cable.
-Symmetrically, when the board sends characters through the USB cable, the terminal emulator reads them from the character device and prints them on our screen.
+It is attached to a [character device](#GlossaryFt2232hCharDev) that works a bit like a file in which one can read and write characters.
+When we type characters on our keyboard, the terminal emulator writes them to the [character device](#GlossaryFt2232hCharDev) and the software device driver associated to the [character device](#GlossaryFt2232hCharDev) sends them to the board through the USB cable.
+Symmetrically, when the board sends characters through the USB cable, the terminal emulator reads them from the [character device](#GlossaryFt2232hCharDev) and prints them on our screen.